-There are also prescribed forms for date marks and dates (see Clause 5), and requirements to include statements of specific storage conditions on labels of packaged food (see Clause 6).
+There are also prescribed forms for date marks and dates (see Clauses 4 & 5), and requirements to include statements of specific storage conditions on labels of packaged food (see Clause 6).
+Packaged food must not include a date marking system other than that prescribed by this Standard.